fzago-cray/liblustre/README.md

 -   reading an HSM event is non blocking. llapi_hsm_copytool_register() can return -EWOULDBLOCK so the caller should handle that condition.
+-   llapi_get_data_version is now called llapi_data_version_by_fd and
+    the last two parmeters are swapped, to put the result last.

 ### logging